mbari-org/deepsea-ai/docs/iam_install.md

 Batch processing uses the Elastic Container Service (ECS) which requires permissions for the tasks that run the detection and processing pipelines to assume the role.

+Training uses SageMaker which requires permissions for the trainer to assume the role.

 This requires a JSON formatted description which can be created with

 ```shell